China's 'One Belt, One Road' Project Causing Anxiety: US

 New Delhi: There is no change in the US' policy towards Beijing on the South China Sea dispute and use of force and coercion by China in the region cannot be accepted at all, a top American Naval Commander said on Friday.

-Indicating concern over China bolstering its naval prowess, US Pacific Fleet Commander Admiral Scott, in New Delhi to explore ways to boost Indo-US naval ties, also said hina's 'One Belt, One Road' project has caused "anxiety" in the region.
+Indicating concern over China bolstering its naval prowess, US Pacific Fleet Commander Admiral Scott Swift, in New Delhi to explore ways to boost Indo-US naval ties, also said China's 'One Belt, One Road' project has caused "anxiety" in the region.

 He held extensive talks with Navy Chief Sunil Lanba and Defence Secretary G Mohan Kumar during which a number of issues of common concern were discussed, besides preparation for the Malabar Naval exercise.